 - Because of limited funds, previous awardees requesting additional funding for the same or a similar project will be given lower priority than students who have not received Gaige funds.

 Find more grants like this

-Find more grants like the Dick and Helen Gaige Award by joining Instrumentl.
+Find more grants like the Gaige Fund Award by joining Instrumentl.